 Social and political commentator Andrew Sullivan has established himself as an influential participant in Anglo-American political discourse.
-A senior editor of The New Republic, an essayist for Time, a columnist for the Sunday Times of London, the author of two books, and a pioneer blogger, the prolific Sullivan articulates a conservative-libertarian point of view, tending toward conservatism in fiscal and foreign policy and libertarianism in social issues.
+A senior editor of The New Republic, an essayist for Time, a columnist for the Sunday Times of London, the author of three books, a pioneer blogger, and, since 2007, editor of The Atlantic Monthly, the prolific Sullivan articulates a conservative-libertarian point of view, tending toward conservatism in fiscal and foreign policy and libertarianism in social issues.